The Trail Map:- OSI Map Series 25

 It should be noted that this path traverses mountain terrain and can be subject to rapidly changing weather conditions including cloud cover, mist, fog and high winds.
 Extreme caution should be exercised during such weather events and in this context walkers are advised to remain upon designated paths and to turn back in case of any doubt.
 In the event of an emergency please call 999112 and ask for Mountain Rescue.

-The summit and its surrounds once constituted a sacred burial place to people in this area and should be treated with dignity and respect -Please do not climb the cairn.
+The cairn and its surrounds constitute a sacred burial place to people in this area and should be treated with dignity and respect – PLEASE DO NOT CLIMB THE CAIRN.